pongasoft/glu/docs/manual/src/main/sphinx/source/agent.rst

 +--------------------+------------------------------+---------------------------------------+-------------------------------------------------------------------------------------------+--------------------------------+

 .. tip::
    The number of configuration properties may seem a little bit overwhelming at first but most of them have default values.
-Furthermore, the :ref:`easy-propduction-setup-gen-dist` phase sets the only required property for you (which is the location of its ZooKeeper cluster)!
+Furthermore, the :ref:`easy-production-setup-gen-dist` phase sets the only required property for you (which is the location of its ZooKeeper cluster)!

 Installation
 ------------
-Check the section :ref:`easy-propduction-setup-install` for details about how to install the agent the first time.
+Check the section :ref:`easy-production-setup-install` for details about how to install the agent the first time.

 Once the agent is installed, you can simply use the :ref:`auto upgrade <agent-auto-upgrade>` capability to upgrade it.